kubeshop/testkube/docs/executor-soapui.md

 .
-Use following command to get test execution details:
+Use the following command to get test execution details:
 $ kubectl testkube get execution 625404e5a4cc6d2861193c60
 ```

-## Reports, plugins and extensions
+## **Reports, Plugins and Extensions**

-In order to be able to use reports, add plugins and extensions the way [SoapUI docs](https://www.soapui.org/docs/test-automation/running-in-docker/) describe it, is currently not supported by Testkube.
+In order to use reports, add the plugins and extensions as described in the [SoapUI docs](https://www.soapui.org/docs/test-automation/running-in-docker/).
+This is currently not supported by Testkube.
-In case you need this feature, please create an [issue](https://github.com/kubeshop/testkube/issues) in the [Testkube repository](https://github.com/kubeshop/testkube).
+If you are interested in using this feature, please create an [issue](https://github.com/kubeshop/testkube/issues) in the [Testkube repository](https://github.com/kubeshop/testkube).